Support & Services

 Pacific Northwest Chapter is continuously expanding its efforts to get closer to find a cure for lupus.
 Through its programs and services, it is creating more awareness for people with lupus on how to better manage this disease.
 Our programs of service include:

-The chapter publishes a bimonthly newsletter for chapter members, health care providers and Lupus patients and families regarding chapter activities and health issues.
+The chapter publishes a quarterly newsletter for chapter members, health care providers and Lupus patients and families regarding chapter activities and health issues.

-There are many individuals who contact us by phone or online and want to recieve information.
-The LFA, Pacific Northwest Chapter provides an informaiton packet, which includes the following:
+There are many individuals who contact us by phone or online and want to receive information.
+The LFA, Pacific Northwest Chapter provides an information packet, which includes the following: